ovh/cds/docs/content/docs/concepts/workflow/hooks/kafka-hook.md

 The Kafka message have to be in JSON format.
 It will be used as a payload for your workflow.
 [See payload documentation]({{< relref "/docs/concepts/workflow/payload.md" >}}).

+Notice that Kafka communication is done using SASL and TLS enable only.

 ## Link your project to a Kafka platform

 On your CDS Project, select the platforms section then add a Kafka platform.